caronc/newsreap/README.md

 NewsReap supports features such as:
 * SSL Support
 * Group Searching
+* Multi-Provider support; basically prioritize your Usenet providers and those of higher priority will always be used first.
 * Multithreaded (handles multiple connections simultaneously)
 * Aliases allow you to not only group multiple Usenet groups into 1; you can use aliases to also simplify the reference to the group itself.